Guocy2010/BaiduYuyin/README.md

 # BaiduYuyin
-make text to audio with BaiduYuyin
+Make audio from text with BaiduYuyin.